gj33051jj/fub-sd-test1/SD-Board-pin-features.md

 * The Pins are 4,7,8,9,10

 ##I2C
+Pins 1 & 2 are the default I2C interface for the TwoWire (Wire.h) library.

 * SDA1: 1
 * SCL1: 2
 * SDA2: 28
 * SCL2: 29

 The pins are 1,2 and 29,28

 ##SPI